Last updated on 2026-03-19

 Graduates of the Architectural Technology program can pursue a variety of career paths in Canada, including:

-- Architectural Technologist: Works alongside architects to create detailed drawings and plans for building projects.
+- Architectural Technologist: Work alongside architects to create detailed drawings and specifications for building projects.

-- Building Official: Responsible for ensuring that construction projects comply with building codes and regulations.
+- Building Official: Ensure compliance with building codes and regulations during construction projects.

-- Construction/Facilities Manager: Oversees construction projects and manages facilities to ensure they meet operational needs.
+- Construction/Facilities Manager: Oversee construction projects and manage facilities to ensure they meet operational needs.

-- Estimator/Scheduler: Prepares cost estimates and schedules for construction projects, ensuring they are completed on time and within budget.
+- Estimator/Scheduler: Prepare cost estimates and schedules for construction projects, ensuring timely and budget-conscious execution.

 These roles are essential in both public and private sectors, including architectural and engineering consulting firms, construction companies, and various design and construction environments.